Gurr3/D7012E/Projects/prolog hightlighting for notepad++/README.md

-# Instructions for installing highlighting in Notepad++
+# Instructions for installing custom highlighting in Notepad++

 Download language xml file, store in appropriate place.